nsubordin81/educational-python-variants/README.md

 ### Is this really true?
 What about Java, C#, C++, Javascript, Ruby, etc. which have been around a while?

+Other languages do have alternate implementations, Python is not unique in this aspect.
+However, Python may be unique in that it celebrates this fact somewhat, is proud of the malleability of its spec.
+Other languages like Java have alternate implementations, but not so many that are trying to do something fundamentally different.
+More often than not, these alternative implementations are just trying to enable a different group of users than the reference impl.
+Here are some reasons for alternate implementaitons or at least partial (compiler, interpreter, etc.) for other languages:

+- Java<sup>7</sup>
+    - As Java became more commercial and closed over the years by Sun and Oracle, open source implementations (e.g. OpenJDK) offer a way to use Java without the licensing and litigation concerns
+    - There are many compilers and transpilers both open source and proprietary that compile bytecode to machine code to run faster on target architectures
+    - just like Pypy, Java has implementations that are looking at performance boosts from JIT compilers
+    - Also similar to Pypy, there is a JVM written in Java

 ## Why have various implementations come about?